approvals/ApprovalTests.cpp/BUILD-Windows.md

 ---

-## Obtaining Google Test for Windows
+## Obtaining Google Test for Windows (optional)

+In order to run the tests of this project's optional integration with the Google Test framework, you'll need a built copy of that framework itself.

+Here are some options:

 * build it from source - add to your project, or sub-project - see [google test's own instructions](https://github.com/google/googletest/tree/master/googletest)
 * download it via Conan - there's a starting point at [claremacrae/googletest-starter-project](https://github.com/claremacrae/googletest-starter-project)